 Tinplate baking tins, ceramic dishes and glass dishes extend baking time and mean that the baked item will not brown evenly.
-If you wish to bake using these baking tins/dishes and using top/bottom heating, slide in the tin/dish at level 1.

 Only use greaseproof paper that is suitable for the selected temperature.
-Always cut greaseproof paper to
+Always cut greaseproof paper to size.

 The table lists the optimal heating type for various baked items.
 The temperature and baking time depend on the amount and consistency of the dough/mixture.
 For this reason, the table specifies setting ranges.
 Try using the lower values to start with.
 A lower temperature will result in more even browning.
 You can use a higher setting next time if necessary.